Dollar slips to 7-week low as jobs gloom bolsters Fed cut wagers

 Burgeoning expectations of policy easing by the Fed have also helped lift the spot gold price to a record high of $3,659.10 per ounce on Tuesday.

-Among other currencies, the Norwegian crown advanced about 0.2% against both the dollar and the euro after Norway's minority Labour Party government won a second term in power on Monday.
+Among other currencies, the Norwegian crown advanced about 0.2% each against the dollar and the euro after Norway's minority Labour Party government won a second term in power on Monday.

 Later this week, the European Central Bank is widely expected to keep rates unchanged at its policy meeting on Thursday.